mourjo/duckdb-notes/README.md

 cd datagenerator
 mvn compile exec:java -Dexec.mainClass="me.mourjo.Main"
 ```
+Both the data generation and the queries that follow are run as part of Github actions, check out [the last run here](https://github.com/mourjo/duckdb-notes/actions).

 ## Query the CSV file using SQL
 Let's try to find the reasons for transaction adjustments using traditional shell commands: